3 Idiots: Filming

 The rehearsals for the film began prior to the shoot, followed by script reading and look tests.
-After extensive pre-production works, principal photography for the film began on 28 July 2008, with scenes featuring the supporting cast being shot first.
+After extensive pre-production works, principal photography for the film began on 28 July 2008, with scenes featuring the supporting cast shot first.
 On 29 August 2008, shooting for the key schedule began with the principal cast members.
 The first scene was shot in an aircraft with Madhavan, which was the first shooting schedule for this film in Mumbai.
-The team left to Ladakh, for a 20-day schedule with the crew and cast comprising Khan and Kapoor.
-The climax was being shot at the Pangong Tso lake in Ladakh.
+The team left to Shimla, for a 20-day schedule with the crew and cast comprising Khan and Kapoor, and later headed to Ladakh.
+The climax was shot at the Pangong Tso lake in Ladakh.
 The team took a break following Aamir Khan's activities in the promotions and post-production works of Ghajini (2008).
+According to Wangchuk, the production attempted to get permission to shoot at the Phey campus of his organisation, Students' Educational and Cultural Movement of Ladakh, but was denied permission due to their excessive use of plastic.
+The scenes were shot at the Druk White Lotus School instead.

 The Indian Institute of Management, Bangalore served as Imperial College of Engineering, for this film.

 In December 2008, the entire cast and crew, including Khan, Madhavan, Joshi and Hirani, headed to Indian Institute of Management, Bangalore campus which served as Imperial College of Engineering.
 To prepare for the roles, the crew members stayed at the institution's dormitory blocks and at the college hostel.
 Though Khan saw the pictures of the location, he decided to see the location for real and wanted to stay at the hostel, in order to get through the role.
 Khan regularly met the students during the morning and evenings and shared the experiences of studies and way of life.
 Apart from that, the team eventually mingled with the students while Khan also involved in many indoor and outdoor games.
 While shooting for the film, the team made extra precautions with none of the shooting process might affect the routine class sessions.
 It was the first film to be shot at the Indian Institutes of Management Group, and the university granted an academic pay-off for itself.
-After shooting being completed the makers will film a documentary on the institution.
+After shooting is completed, the makers will film a documentary on the institution.
 Few parts in Bangalore were doubled as New Delhi for the film.
 The entire shooting process was completed within February 2009.
-The entire film was shot in reverse, with the present-day scenes being shot first and the college scenes were shot later.
+The entire film was shot in reverse, with the present-day scenes shot first and the college scenes were shot later.